Meet our Champions

 Alain Richard (Canada)

-I have a Ph.D. in Microbiology-Immunology.
+I have a PhD in Microbiology-Immunology.
 My 25-year career was mostly in human therapeutics.
 I wish to share ideas and tips in academia-industry technology transfer.
-I am studying archaeology in continuing education at the University of Oxford, U.K. I am also interested in the history of microbiology, as well as archaeological microbiology.
-I want to raise awareness about the society's activities and publications in Eastern Canada, to students and professionals in the innovation ecosystem.
+I am studying archaeology in continuing education at the University of Oxford, UK.
+I am also interested in the history of microbiology, as well as archaeological microbiology.
+I want to raise awareness about the Society's activities and publications in Eastern Canada, to students and professionals in the innovation ecosystem.

 -